spatialstatisticsupna/Multivariate_spatio_temporal_P_spline/R/Readme.md

 The [fbplot](https://github.com/spatialstatisticsupna/Multivariate_spatio_temporal_P_spline/blob/master/R/fbplot) folder contains a modification of the 'fbplot' function of the 'fda' library.

-The file [reproduce_results_paper.R](https://github.com/spatialstatisticsupna/Multivariate_spatio_temporal_P_spline/blob/master/R/reproduce_results_paper.R) permit to reproduce the results given in the paper.
+The file [reproduce_results_paper.R](https://github.com/spatialstatisticsupna/Multivariate_spatio_temporal_P_spline/blob/master/R/reproduce_results_paper.R) permits to reproduce the results given in the paper.

 **IMPORTANT**
 You need to run [run_mps_st.R](https://github.com/spatialstatisticsupna/Multivariate_spatio_temporal_P_spline/blob/master/R/run_mps_st.R) with the 'simplified.laplace' approximation to reproduce the results of the paper.